Our Growth Centres Redfern Waterloo

 Redfern Waterloo Affordable Housing Contributions Plan

 The Affordable Housing Contributions Plan 2006 sets out development contributions levied on development within the former Redfern Waterloo Authority’s Operational Area.
-The contributions are to specifically fund the provision or refurbishment of affordable housing in the area.
+The contributions are to specifically fund the provision or refurbishment of affordable housing.

 Under the Affordable Housing Contributions Plan, funds collected are to be used for: